A character, despite long odds does something awesomely cool

 - In Until Death Do Us Part, Mamoru waits until the bad guy's being dragged away screaming to collapse.
 This is after he's lost his sight, been hounded across the wilderness, and won an apparently-hopeless fight; the man is badass.
 Also noted by another character.

-- Whenever a pilot of a Bokurano Robot wins, they collapse and die due to the fact that the robots drain life force.
+- In Bokurano, whenever the pilot of Zearth or one of the other robots wins, they collapse and die due to the fact that the robots drain the life force of their pilots.

 - This happened to Sailor Moon a few times after she'd unleashed new powers or defeated someone particularly nasty.